-Used 2 methods for decorating the cookies:
+I used 2 methods for decorating the cookies base:

-To cut a hole into the cookies so that I can hang them on the tree I used a simple plastic drinking straw at around half way through the 10 minutes baking time.
+To cut a hole into the cookies so that I can hang them on the tree I used a simple paper drinking straw at around half way through the 10 minutes baking time.
 To hang them on the tree I used silk ribbon pieces, in festive red and green colour.